 This is a large landscape with many attractions.
 These attractions include mountains, historical buildings, springs, gardens, monuments, etc. Many tourists spend a couple of days fully exploring the oasis.

-In contrast, there are also high-end malls if you are one to like shopping.
+In contrast, there are also high-end malls if you like shopping.
 Some museums are also present to satisfy your curiosity about Saudi history.

 Al Murabba Palace: